 Here are a few tips along with relevant examples to help you.

-Be clear About What You Are Trying to Say
+Be Clear about What You're Trying to Say

 First off, you need to determine what you are trying to accomplish.
 Making up nice stuff to say about yourself is a big mistake.
 Show employers that you are being realistic and self-assured and you are not just trying to impress them, choosing your words wisely.
 Before you begin writing your career objective, explain your situation and determine what you are trying to accomplish.
 Ideally, it should explain what you want to do in your career that offers some kind of value either to the employer or the community.